LotroCompanion/lotro-data/README.txt

 Deeds were managed in a separate, dedicated repository, but will be managed here from now on.
 Relics were managed in a separate, dedicated repository, but will be managed here from now on.
-From now on, icons shall be stored in the lotro-icons repository.
-Zipped icon archived shall be removed and put as icon files in this repository.
+Icons are stored in the lotro-icons repository.